Melissa Bonny

-Melissa Bonny (born 23 January 1993) is a Swiss heavy metal singer and songwriter.
-She is the founder and vocalist of the symphonic metal band Ad Infinitum and was the vocalist of the bands Evenmore and Rage of Light.
+Melissa Bonny (born 23 January 1993) is a Swiss heavy metal singer.
+She is best known for being the founder and vocalist of Ad Infinitum.
+She is also the vocalist of The Dark Side of the Moon and former vocalist of Evenmore and Rage of Light.
+She also gained some popularity by recording music as well as touring with various bands such as Kamelot, Feuerschwanz, Rock Meets Classic and more.